Primary Rainbows

 A rainbow is not in a static position, rather it depends on the viewers angle with the sun (or other light source).
 The sun, the viewer, and the antisolar point lie on the same line, with the viewer in the middle.
 A primary rainbow will always oppose the sun.

-In this diagram, the center of the rainbow is the "antisolar point," which is also the same place the head of the viewers shadow would be.
-Essentially an infinite cone is formed with the viewer at the point and the rainbow as the surface of the cone.
-The small diagram shows that the cone on its side, illustrating how the outer surface of the cone makes a 42.4 degree angle with the central axis.
+In these diagrams, the center of the rainbow is the "antisolar point," which is also the same place the head of the viewers shadow would be.
+Essentially an infinite cone is formed with the viewer at the point and the rainbow as the surface of the cone around the antisolar line as an axis.
+The small diagram shows the cone on its side, illustrating how the outer surface of the cone makes a 42.4 degree angle with the central axis.
 This 42.4 degrees is on the very outside edge of the rainbow, the red band; violet is at 40.7 degrees.
+Each wavelength/color has its own cone, with red being the largest and decreasing in size until the smallest cone, violet.

 simple diagram showing the sun, viewer, and rainbow in five different senarios.
 1: the sun and observer are at the horizon, showing half of a full rainbow.
 2: the ground slopes upwards from the viewer, obscuring more than half the rainbow.
 3: the viewer ontop a mountain, allowing more than half the rainbow to be seen.
 4: the sun higher in the sky and the viewer on flat land, with less than half the rainbow visable.
 5: The viewer in an airplane, allowing the full rainbow to be seen

-The full rainbow circle is rarely seen due to the relationship between the sun and viewer, causing the rest of the rainbow to be hidden by the ground (more accurately, there are no raindrops between the viewer and the visible ground).
+Rainbows are full circles, but the entire circle is rarely seen due to the relationship between the sun and viewer, causing the rest of the rainbow to be hidden by the ground (more accurately, there are no raindrops between the viewer and the visible ground).
 However, the amount of rainbow visible can increase if the sun is lower to the horizon and/or the viewer is higher (a full circle can be seen from a plane).
 The reverse is also true, the higher the sun and/or the lower the viewer, the less the circle can be seen.
 Check out my rainbow gallery for full circle rainbow photos!

 Here is a much better diagram by Lourdes B. Avilés in Invisible Rainbows, showing how at a high vantage point, a viewer can see an entire rainbow.